rawr/rawr/README.md

 Or all of them; you can mix and match.

-For example, if you have a prefered name or location for the main Java class then you might want to stick that in the config file or some environment variables to avid having to pass them as command-line arguments on each invocation of `rawr`.
+For example, if you have a preferred name or location for the main Java class then you might want to stick that in the config file or some environment variables to avoid having to pass them as command-line arguments on each invocation of `rawr`:

+    # in ~/.rawr
+    local_jruby_jar: /home/james/JRUBY_JARS/1.7.3/jruby-complete.jar

 Please read the docs for `user-choices`, but one key thing to know is the precedence for options.

-Any option value passed on the command-line overrules any previous value.
+- Any option value passed on the command-line overrules any previous value.

-Any option defined in an environment variable overrules the value in a config files.
+- Any option defined in an environment variable overrules the value in a config files.

-Option values in the config file will be used so long as they are not overridden by the above conditions.
+- Option values in the config file will be used so long as they are not overridden by the above conditions.